 - Bags, latex gloves, and safety vests are provided.

 - Covid-19 precautions are observed!
 We provide masks and we keep our distance.

 - Wear sturdy shoes or boots and bring gloves if you’d rather not use the latex gloves we provide.

 - Children under 13 are not allowed on the cleanups for safety reasons.
 Children 13 and over must be accompanied by an adult.

-Barry Krebs, a member of the Keep Cobb Beautiful Board, works with churches, businesses, and neighborhood groups to adopt a mile of their own.
-If all the miles in Mableton were cleaned up regularly, just imagine how much better our town would look!
-If you are interested in adopting a mile (or miles), contact Barry.
+Barry Krebs, a member of the Keep Cobb Beautiful Board of Directors, works with churches, businesses, and neighborhood groups to adopt a mile of their own.
+If all the miles in Mableton were cleaned up regularly, just imagine how much better our community would look!
+If you are interested in adopting a mile (or miles), contact Barry Krebs.